reesberrett/startup/Notes.md

 ## HTML

-tags have opening and closing tab
+Tags have opening and closing tab
 ```
 <p>Text here</p>
 ```
-lang = "en" in html tag sets language to english
+Lang = "en" in html tag sets language to english
-title tag is name of the tab and not header
+Title tag is name of the tab and not header

-link references:
+Link references:

-absolute: link to external site
+Absolute: link to external site
 ```
 <a href = "reesberrett.org">
 ```

-relative: link to another page/image on the same site
+Relative: link to another page/image on the same site
 ```
 <a href = "index.html">
 ```

 ### *Basic elements*

-element | meaning
+Element | Meaning
 ------- | -------
 html | page conatiner
 head | header info